magpylib/magpylib/docs/examples/examples_21_compound_class.md

 ## Subclassing collections

-By subclassing the Magpylib `Collection` we can define special _compound_ objects that have their own new properties and methods.
+By subclassing the Magpylib `Collection` we can define special _compound_ objects that have their own new properties, methods and 3d trace.
 In the following example we build a _magnetic ring_ object which is simply a ring of cuboid magnets.
-It has the `cubes` property which refers to the number of cuboids in the ring, and can be dynamically updated, while the `MagnetRing` object itself behaves like a native Magpylib source,
+It has the `cubes` property which refers to the number of cuboids in the ring, and can be dynamically updated.
+The `MagnetRing` object itself behaves like a native Magpylib source,

 ```{code-cell} ipython3
 import magpylib as magpy